FraunhoferIOSB/FROST-Server/docs/sensorthingsapi/requestingData/STA-Tailoring-Responses.md

 ## Counts

 In many use cases, it is important to know how many objects of a specific type are available from the API.
-While many default deployments do not automatically return this value, setting the request parameter “count” to true enables this functionality.
-When “$count=true” is appended to the request URL, the response will contain an "@iot.count" attribute providing the total number of objects available from the API data source.
+While many default deployments do not automatically return this value, setting the request parameter `count` to true enables this functionality.
+When `$count=true` is appended to the request URL, the response will contain an `@iot.count` attribute providing the total number of objects available from the API data source.
-A closely related request parameter is “top”, that makes it possible to specify the maximum number of objects to be returned in the response.
-Adding “$top=4” to the request URL will provide a maximum of 4 objects in the response.
+A closely related request parameter is `top`, that makes it possible to specify the maximum number of objects to be returned in the response.
+Adding `$top=4` to the request URL will provide a maximum of 4 objects in the response.
 The following URL specifies that at most 4 Observations are to be returned, together with the total number of Observations available from the API:

 ```
 http://server.de/FROST-Server/v1.1/Observations?$top=4&$count=true